advancedforms/advanced-forms/readme.txt

 * Create/edit posts and users with ease
 * Integrate with Slack, Mailchimp, and Zapier
+* Use calculated fields to show live updating content
 * Get direct, priority support

 Available from [hookturn.io](https://hookturn.io/downloads/advanced-forms)